ethereum/ethereum-org-website/src/content/energy_consumption/index.md

 ## Proof-of-work energy expenditure {#proof-of-work}

 Proof-of-work is a robust way to secure against dishonest changes to the blockchain, but it is problematic for several reasons.
 Since the right to mine a block requires solving a computational puzzle, miners can increase their odds of success by investing in more powerful hardware.
 These incentives cause an arms race with miners acquiring increasingly power-hungry mining equipment.
-Ethereum's proof-of-work protocol currently consumes as much energy as a medium-sized country.
+Ethereum's proof-of-work protocol currently consumes as much energy as a medium-sized country<sup>[^1]</sup>.

 ## Proof-of-stake {#proof-of-stake}

 A greener future for Ethereum is already being built in the form of a **proof-of-stake (PoS)** chain.
 Under proof-of-stake, arbitrary puzzle-solving is unnecessary.
 Removing puzzle-solving drastically reduces the energy expenditure required to secure the network.
 Miners get replaced by validators who perform the same function except that instead of expending their assets up-front in the form of computational work, they stake ETH as collateral against dishonest behavior.
-If the validator's node is non-responsive or a fraudulent block gets submitted to the chain, the staked assets can be "slashed", strongly incentivizing honesty and securing the network.
+If the validator submits a provably fradulent block to the chain, the staked assets will be "slashed", strongly incentivizing honesty and securing the network.

 Similarly to proof-of-work, to maintain a fraudulent blockchain, a validator would require 51% of the total ETH staked in the network.
-However, unlike proof-of-work, consensus is not based on the longest chain, but a mechanism known as ["Casper"](https://arxiv.org/abs/1710.09437).
-Migrating from proof-of-work to proof-of-stake eliminates the need to expend energy on arbitrary computations.
+However, unlike on proof-of-work, where the potential loss of a failed attack is only the cost of generating the hash power needed to mine, on proof-of-stake, the possible loss of an attack is the entire amount of ETH used as collateral.
+This disincentive structure allows for network security with proof-of-stake while eliminating the need to expend energy on arbitrary computations.

 ## The merge {#the-merge}